DavidPratten/jetisu/README.md

 __Intimate connection between the constraints in the relation's intensional definition and the ```WHERE``` clause in a query over the relation:__ A key implication of the above definition is that the relational algebra ```SELECT``` or ```σ``` operator (```WHERE``` clause in SQL) contains constraints that may be pushed down into the definition of the relation prior to retrieving the rows in the relation, rather than being applied as a filter after retrieving the rows from the relation.

 __Single source of truth:__ The relational algebra is inherently agnostic to which attributes are known and used to constrain the relation and which attributes are unknown and which are sought as the answer.
-An intensionally defined relation may be used to query rules "forwards" or in "reverse" depending on what is known prior to querying.
+An intensionally defined relation is omnidirectional and may be used to query rules "forward" or in "reverse" depending on what is known prior to querying.

-__Isolation of rules from data:__ Rules and data are kept in separate relations.
-The only connection between rules and data is by creating a derived relation using some variant of relational `join` `⨝`.
-This enables a "write rules once and use anywhere" philosophy.
+__Write rules once and use anywhere:__ Rules and data are kept in separate relations.
+Rules are applied to the data by a variant of the relational `join` `⨝` creating a derived relation which is then available for further processing.

 __Better together:__ The `natural join` `⨝` of two intensionally defined relations with common attributes has a stronger predicate over its attributes than the two relations taken separately.